 A near-peer mentoring approach was implemented in a classroom setting in the fall semesters of 2012-2014.
-This approach was used to better attain the learning objective paired “Research Skills” course for upper division undergraduate and masters level students.
-Undergraduates enrolled in the course were matched with master students (2-3 undergraduates per masters student) to engage in a series of workshops to demystify and provide skills for the practice of biological research.
-The workshops were systematically organized to align with the typical for engaging in a new research project.
-Specifically, the near-peer mentoring groups worked collaboratively to conduct a literature search, d, hone recordkeeping skills, deliver a journal club presentation, and write a research brief.
-The focus of these assignments was driven by the topic of the students research.
-Thus in the mentoring groups the students were the more advanced incumbent scientist, and the undergraduates the more junior investigators thereby creating a near-peer mentoring relationship.
-To promote success of this relationship the students additionally participated in workshops on effective mentoring practices, and were encouraged to work together to find their own.
-In fact, one of the learning objectives for the students was to “gain skills to mentor young scientists in the practice of science.”
-Taken together, this objective was achieved via mentoring workshops for the students, and hands-on experiences in mentoring the undergraduates.
+This approach was used to better attain the learning objective of mentor young scientist in the practice of science in a paired “Research Skills” course for upper division undergraduate and masters level students.
+Undergraduates enrolled in the course were matched with master’s level graduate students (2-3 undergraduates per masters student), to engage in a series of workshops to demystify and provide skills for the practice of biological research.
+The workshops were systematically organized to align with the typical skills needed for engaging in a new research project.
+Specifically, the near-peer mentoring groups worked collaboratively to conduct a literature search, design an experiment, hone recordkeeping skills, deliver a journal club presentation, and write a research brief.
+The focus of these assignments was driven by the topic of the graduate student’s research.
+Thus, in the mentoring groups the graduate students were the more advanced incumbent scientist (mentor), and the undergraduates the more junior investigators (mentee), thereby creating a near-peer mentoring relationship.
+To promote success of this relationship, the graduate students additionally participated in workshops on effective mentoring practices, and were encouraged to work together to find their own examples of effective mentors.
+In fact, one of the learning objectives for the graduate students was to “gain skills to mentor young scientists in the practice of science.”
+Taken together, this objective was achieved via mentoring workshops for the graduate students, and hands-on experiences in mentoring the undergraduates.
 Given the novelty of this classroom approach, it was important to assess its efficacy.
 Thus, mentors were assigned journaling activities (i.e., mentor reflections) to gather evidence regarding the efficacy of the pedagogical approach.

 Evaluating Approach: Collecting and Analyzing Student Voices

 To track changes that occurred over the course of the research skills course and the mentoring program, a variety of qualitative assessments were collected.
-In addition to data from BUMP mentees the semester they participated in the program, BUMP mentors were asked to complete a reflection at the end of the semester in response to a prompt ().
-Mentors of the research skills course were asked to complete reflective journals throughout the course of the semester to progress and group dynamics.
+In addition to data from BUMP mentees collected during the semester they participated in the program, BUMP mentors were asked to complete a reflection at the end of the semester in response to a prompt (Question: In what ways has BUMP impacted your professional life thus far?).
+Mentors of the research skills course were asked to complete reflective journals throughout the course of the semester to periodically assess progress and group dynamics.

-In both , reflections (including reflective journals) were read at least once before initial analysis.
+In both informal and formal mentoring programs, reflections (including reflective journals) were read at least once before initial analysis.
 With second or subsequent readings, quotes were highlighted and labeled for particular themes.
 Reflections were read again without highlighted text to ensure that additional themes or quotes were not omitted.
 Themes were then clustered into similar groups, depending on relevance.
-For example, themes research skills course, particularly early in the course, included initial feelings of reluctance and inadequacy.sense of belonging, self-efficacy, and science identity.
-Individual quotes themes were then read for completeness and to ensure context correctly.
+For example, themes from research skills course mentors, particularly early in the course, included initial feelings of reluctance and inadequacy.
+Among the themes identified were sense of belonging, self-efficacy, and science identity, which are explained in more detail below.
+Individual quotes representative of themes were then read for completeness and to ensure context was conveyed correctly.
+If an individual quote on its own did not appear to convey the theme correctly, the quote was selected from its original context and additional sentences that represented the theme were included.
+Quotes not used in the text are included in supplemental material (Appendix A)

 Boosting Sense of Belonging